DavidWells/davidwells.io-v1/content/blog/2016-04-28-practical-advice-on-learning-to-code.md

 As you overcome these errors and solve problems you encounter, something magical happens: You start getting faster, better, and smarter.

-Each problem you bang your head against, and ultimately solve adds experience to your "collective pool of coding knowledge"
+Each problem you bang your head against, and ultimately solve will add experience to your "collective pool of coding knowledge."

 The key is to show up every day and add more "water" to your pool.